 As long as you heed our advice and approach bond betting with a strategy in place, there’s no reason why it can’t prove a profitable venture.

 Many people associate bonds with long term investment through a traditional institution, like a bank or building society.
-However, innovation in the fintech sector means you can now trade bonds on exchanges, just as you might with crypto or forex.
+However, innovation in the fintech sector means you can now trade bonds on exchanges, just as you might when Forex or crypto trading.
 To find a reputable broker, feel free to check out our comprehensive reviews – which also contain details on how you can get started trading bonds.

 If you invest in bonds in a traditional sense, you’ll probably find that entry costs are quite high.
 Trading bonds via derivatives, however, is another matter entirely.
 Whilst different trading platforms will have different fees and commissions, trading is much more accessible to those who don’t want to commit large sums for several years.
 If you’d like to find out more, then our broker reviews always include a look at the costs and fees involved.